Instruments and Solar Projects

 Webpage Author: H. William James.
 All images and text are copyrighted.
 2004 - 2016

 About the Author: "H. William James" is a professional scientist with over 30 years of experience.
-For nearly 40 years he has enjoyed spending his spare time designing and building scientific instrumentation and other mechanical or electrical devices.
+For over 40 years he has enjoyed spending his spare time designing and building low cost scientific instrumentation and other mechanical or electrical devices.
 He is also interested in botany and organic gardening.

 Disclaimer Statement: The information on this website is provided for informational purposes only.
 The instruments and devices described by the author function as described, but your results may vary.
 The author disclaims any liability for any damages, injuries, or any other losses of any kind you may incur.